sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

       * Stop the currently running pod
       * Follow the same steps as above for the new manifest.

+# Problem to solve:
+Currently, all docker images are hard burned into insallable SONiC image.
+For any code update, even a minor fix for a container, requires a re-build of entire and the rest of the heavy weight process to qualify the image to run in a production switch and in phases, install the entire image.
+We need to do this irrespective of however minor the change is.

+## Proposal:
+Build the image as today.
+Install the image as today.
+In addition configure a subset of dockers as "could be kube managed".
+When the switch would join a master and if the master has a manifest for a docker marked as kube-managed, deploy the docker per manifest.

+This way, we could update a container in a switch with a central control at kubernetes master.
+This could be extended to containers that are not built as part of image, but could be enabled to run in selected switches.

+# Goal:
+1) Enable run of containers that are not part of SONiC image to run in a switch running SONiC
+2) Enable containers that are part of SONiC image to become controllable by kubernetes as needed, with an ability to revert back to local.

 # Requirements
 The following are the high level requirements to meet.
 1. Kubernetes mode is optional.